How to manage your business telephony, IT, and hardware during an office move?

 • if your employees can find good places for lunch in the area

-Small details that make a big differnce.
+Small details make a big difference.

 Step 2 Contact your telecommunications and IT service provider

 After you find a potentially good place, it is time to contact your telecommunications, IT, and Internet providers for a thorough system audit.
 It happens 2 – 3 months before the set date.
 Analyze your current installation and set deadlines on when the new telecommunications and IT system should be ready.
 Check IT infrastructure, telecom facilities, and utilities at your new location.
 Design your office space and consider how you will organize your workstations, IT installation, and fixtures there.

 Coordinate your office relocation with IT partners to review ICT systems and equipment needs.
 Inform your internet service provider on time about your office move and discuss your internet connection needs at the new place.
 When to order, install and activate your new internet lines and when to close the existing ones.
 Carefully plan any changes to your business phone numbers, corporate phone systems, or cabling needs with your telephony provider.
 You have to discuss with them your business telephony migration: